ImperialCollegeLondon/repositoryr/README.md

 ## Selecting a package name

-Install the package `available` using `install.packages("available")`.
+Install the package `available` in RStudio using `install.packages("available")`.
+To find suggestions on valid package names use
-To find suggestions on valid package names use `available::suggest(text="description of what the package does")`.
+`available::suggest(text="description of what the package does")`.
 You can also check whether the package name is available using `available::available("pkgname")`.